Stefanie Heinzmann: 2018-2020: All We Need Is Love and talent series

-In February 2020, Heinzmann along with Seven, Francine Jordi, Ritschi, Marc Storace, Steff la Cheffe, and Loco Escrito appeared on the debut season of the reality television series Sing meinen Song – Das Schweizer Tauschkonzert, the Swiss version of The Best Singers series.
+In February 2020, Heinzmann along with Seven, Francine Jordi, Ritschi, Marc Storace, Steff la Cheffe, and Loco Escrito appeared on the debut season of the reality television series Sing meinen Song - Das Schweizer Tauschkonzert, the Swiss version of The Best Singers series.
 Broadcast on TV24, its episodes were filmed on Gran Canaria, prior to social distancing and the COVID-19 pandemic.
 An accompanying compilation album, including five of Heinzmann's live renditions, reached the top of the Swiss Albums Chart.
 The following month, Heinzmann participated as Dalmatiner in the second season of the German adaption of the singing competition The Masked Singer.
 Her debut performance of Marilyn Monroe's "Diamonds Are a Girl's Best Friend" placed last, resulting in her elimination at the end of the first episode.
-In May 2020, she represented Switzerland with her song "All We Need Is Love" in the Free European Song Contest, a one-off music competition in the Eurovision format, organised by the ProSieben network, serving as an alternative for the Eurovision Song Contest 2020, which was cancelled due to the COVID-19 pandemic.
+In May 2020, she represented Switzerland with her song "All We Need Is Love" in the Free European Song Contest, a one-off music competition in the Eurovision format, organized by the ProSieben network, serving as an alternative for the Eurovision Song Contest 2020, which was cancelled due to the COVID-19 pandemic.
 She finished in seventh place with 66 points.

-2021–present: Labyrinth
+2021-present: Labyrinth und Circles

-In March 2021, Heinzmann along with Johannes Oerding, DJ BoBo, Joris, Gentleman, Nura, and Mighty Oaks lead singer Ian Hooper filmed the eighth season of the reality television series Sing meinen Song – Das Tauschkonzert, the German version of The Best Singers series.
+In March 2021, Heinzmann along with Johannes Oerding, DJ BoBo, Joris, Gentleman, Nura, and Mighty Oaks lead singer Ian Hooper filmed the eighth season of the reality television series Sing meinen Song - Das Tauschkonzert, the German version of The Best Singers series.
 Broadcast on VOX in May 2021, its episodes were produced at Gut Weißenhaus in Wangels due to the COVID-19 pandemic.
 On 14 May 2021, Heinzmann released her sixth studio album Labyrinth.
+She released her seventh studio album Cirlces through Seven.One Starwatch on 10 October 2025.